Rokudenashi – The Shape of Rain. Lyrics Meaning: Embracing a Love as Wild as a Storm

 Sore wa fukaku mushibande hikari o hanatsu

-It corrodes me deeply while emitting a light
+It corrodes me deeply as it emits a brilliant light

 Onaji kanashii yume o miteiru